letorruella/server-project/README.md

 * NTP

 ## Configurations
-  * UFW allows port 123, 80 and 2200
+  * The UFW is enable allowing only ports 2200, 80, 123
+  * Custom shell command `sudo bash update.sh` that updates and upgrade which is shorter than writing `sudo apt-get...` yada yada
-  * ssh port is serving on 2200 rather than 22
+  * SSH port is open only 2200 and  `PermitRootLogin` is set to `no`
+  * Added the ssh key to the sshd_config
-  * Additional User 'catalog' used for PSQL 'catalog' database
+  * PSQL  has user 'catalog' database for CRUD commands
+  * Created a user name `grader` that has `sudo` priveldges and can change settings in the system and  `catalog`.
+Catalog is to handle CRUD commands from the applications this user does not have `Sudo` priviledges

 ## Third party resources